Joseph Raz: Philosophy of law

-A pupil of H. L. A. Hart, Raz was important in continuing the development of legal positivism both before and since Hart's death.
+A pupil of H. L. A. Hart, Raz was important in continuing the development of legal positivism both before and after Hart's death.
 Raz was also co-editor of a second edition of Hart's The Concept of Law with a postscript including Hart's responses to other philosophers' criticisms of his work.

 Raz argued for a distinctive understanding of legal commands as exclusionary reasons for action and for the "service conception" of authority, according to which those subject to an authority "can benefit by its decisions only if they can establish their existence and content in ways which do not depend on raising the very same issues which the authority is there to settle".
 This, in turn, supports Raz's argument for legal positivism—in particular "the sources thesis", "the idea that an adequate test for the existence and content of law must be based only on social facts, and not on moral arguments".